mkreitze/libFBCAGen/README.md

 updateFBCA (Updates FBCA once)

  **initCA**

 Example call:

 fbca.levelMap = initCA(fbca)

 Arguments:

 *fbca*: An initalized FBCA data structure.
 It does not have to be filled with anything.

 Outputs:

 *fbca.levelMap*: A level-map full of random states.

-This function filles a FBCA's level-map with states initalized using random's randint function.
+This function fills a FBCA's level-map with states initalized using random's randint function.

 **Example (initCAExample.py)**
 ```python